 Waitlists: Registered apprentices and trainees may apply to be on more than one waitlist for a specific program, level and date.
 The waitlists for apprenticeship programs may be considered for a subsequent program.
 For example: if an apprentice does not secure a seat in a preferred class then the apprentice will be considered for a subsequent class date for the same program and level.

-An applicant who believes that he/she has been unjustly denied admission to a program due to an error in process or who believes that he/she is deserving of special consideration is encouraged to discuss the matter with the Associate Registrar, Recruitment and Admissions with the goal of an informal resolution of the issue.
+An applicant who believes that they have been unjustly denied admission to a program due to an error in process or who believes that they are deserving of special consideration is encouraged to discuss the matter with the Associate Registrar, Recruitment and Admissions with the goal of an informal resolution of the issue.

 If a resolution is not achieved, the applicant may submit an appeal for review by the Program Dean*, in writing to the Registrar, clearly stating the reason for the appeal, together with copies of relevant documents.